 La Dolce Vita uses larger-diameter Columbus Life tubing and is suitable for riders of all weights, particularly those who like the look and ride of oversize, lightweight steel.
 We like the Enve or Falz fork with this frame.

-Our Titanio are welded in Kent Eriksen’s shop by Brad Bingham with US-made titanium tubing and are optimized for the height and weight of each customer.
+Our Titanio are welded and fabricated in Steamboat Springs, CO, by Brad Bingham with US-made titanium tubing and are optimized for the height and weight of each customer.
 We offer three choices of finish:

 - Bead-blasted – the standard Moots or Eriksen finish, it holds up well and may be freshened with Pledge or Pedro’s Bike Lust.